The 7 Most Critical Responsibilities of a District Manager

 As you read about these seven responsibilities, think about:

-- If you are a multi-unit franchisee or business owner, are your district managers accomplishing these responsibilities correctly?
+- If you are a Multi-Unit Franchisee or business owner, are your District Managers accomplishing these responsibilities correctly?
 If not, is it because they're not able to?
 Or because they don't know how to?

-Responsibility #1: Lead
+District Manager's Responsibility #1: Lead

 What does it mean to lead?
-It implies inspiring people to be great but also developing themselves to become the type of leader people are looking for because everything they accomplish is going to be through their team members.
+It implies inspiring people to be great, but also developing themselves to become the type of leader people are looking for, because everything they accomplish is going to be through their team members.

-Responsibility #2: Plan
+District Manager's Responsibility #2: Plan

 They must also recognize what they can delegate and what systems they need to create so that people can execute without them.

-Responsibility #3: Staffing
+District Manager's Responsibility #3: Staffing

-Responsibility #4: Execution
+District Manager's Responsibility #4: Execution

-Don’t miss: This is the ideal number of units a district manager should oversee
+Don’t miss: This is the ideal number of units a District Manager should oversee

-Responsibility #5: Maintenance
+District Manager's Responsibility #5: Maintenance

-District managers must be proactive and assertive in detecting areas for improvement as they visit the units.
+District Managers must be proactive and assertive in detecting areas for improvement as they visit the units.
 This“clinical eye” will help avoid business interruptions and ensure the safety of the people, the product, and the customers

-Responsibility #6: Marketing
+District Manager's Responsibility #6: Marketing

 It does not mean that the multi-unit leader does all the marketing.
-However, they do have to identify which units are ready for increased revenue so they can then co-create a local store marketing plan, together with the unit manager and the leadership team, to increase sales year over year.
+However, they do have to identify which units are ready for increased revenue so they can then co-create a local store marketing plan, together with the Unit Manager and the leadership team, to increase sales year over year.

-Responsibility #7: Results
+District Manager's Responsibility #7: Results

 - These results are not only in the area of financials but also in the area of business, growth, culture, development, and all the other areas that district managers are responsible for.